Building Math Agents with Multi-Turn Iterative Preference Learning: Introduction

-\paragraph{Contribution.} We begin by formulating the learning process as a Markov decision process (MDP), distinct from the contextual bandit approach typically used in RLHF for making general chatbots without external environment interactions \citep{xiong2024iterative, rafailov2023direct}.
-Then, we derive the optimality condition of the optimization problem and develop multi-turn direct alignment algorithms (M-DPO and M-KTO) that incorporate external messages, where the primary modification is to mask out irrelevant tokens during training.
-Furthermore, we extend our approach to its online iterative variants, which recent works demonstrated to be promising \citep{xiong2024iterative, guo2024direct}.
-Finally, we evaluate our approach through case studies using augmented training sets from MATH and GSM8K benchmarks, employing various base models such as Gemma \citep{team2024gemma}, CodeGemma \citep{team2024codegemma}, and Mistral \citep{jiang2023mistral}.
+We evaluate our approach through case studies using augmented training sets from MATH and GSM8K benchmarks, employing various base models such as Gemma \citep{team2024gemma}, CodeGemma \citep{team2024codegemma}, and Mistral \citep{jiang2023mistral}.
 For instance, the performance of a supervised fine-tuned Gemma-1.1-it-7B model increased from 77.5\% to 83.9\% on GSM8K and from 46.1\% to 51.2\% on MATH.
 Similarly, a Gemma-2-it-9B model improved from 84.1\% to 86.3\% on GSM8K and from 51.0\% to 54.5\% on MATH.
 These empirical results indicate a significant improvement in performance over standard SFT models, demonstrating the potential of RLHF in complex reasoning task.
 We also provide a comprehensive recipe for the practical implementation of our online iterative multi-turn methods, and make our models, datasets, and code publicly available for further research and development.